-c) to promote dialogue between social partners to give effect to the principle of equal treatment within workplace practices, codes of practice, workforce monitoring (Article 11 Directive 2000/43 and Article 13 Directive 2000/78)
+The protest organized on the international day of tolerance, which is largely about equality including on grounds of sexual orientation, organized by the Macedonian Helsinki Committee and other NGOs for several years now went without public support by any of the politicians, MPs, representatives from the Government, and the national human rights institutions.
+Subsequent reported attacks on a support LGBT centre established by a NGO were not properly investigated and pursued through the courts.249 c) to promote dialogue between social partners to give effect to the principle of equal treatment within workplace practices, codes of practice, workforce monitoring (Article 11 Directive 2000/43 and Article 13 Directive 2000/78)

-Mechanism for social dialogue between social partners is the Economic-social Council.
-It is consisted of representatives from the Government, from the Unions and the Associations of Employers.237 Similar councils have been established on local level as well.
+The mechanism for social dialogue between social partners is the Economic-social Council.
+It is consisted of representatives from the Government, from the Unions and the Associations of Employers.250 It has been reported that this council held over 20 meetings, discussing workers' rights, and other labour relations.
+However, it cannot be said that this would be in line with what the Directives are demanding as promoting a dialogue with a view of giving effect to the principle of equal treatment.
+Similar councils have also been established on local level in seven municipalities.